 This will likely impact the amount you qualify for negatively compared to even a few years ago.
-For more information on how to qualify, click to see another one of our educational videos here.

 6. How long does it typically take for a financial institution to arrange financing for a client once they have made an offer on a house?

 Once you have made an offer, a lender generally can get an answer back in 24 – 48 hours, however, they may need more information to make the final call.

 For example, if a property appraisal is required that may add a few days to get the report back to the lender and signed off.

 Also, the lender may approve the mortgage subject to verification of income, down payment and anything else they may require to finalize the mortgage…so until they receive that paperwork back and sign off on it, the deal is still up in the air.

 We recommend making any offer with a “subject to financing” clause of at least 5 business days, and if your situation is complicated, maybe 10.

 7. If I am pre-approved for a mortgage and I am still looking for a place to buy, do I need to rush out and buy a place, or do I have some time?